LUMC/sentinel/src/sphinx/devs_tutorial_processors.rst

 Inside, you'll notice that we also have defined three helper functions: ``makeStats`` for creating the ``MapleStats`` object, ``makeLib`` for the library record, and ``makeSample`` for the sample record.
 All three functions are used in the last part, where we work directly on the supplied run JSON object.
-There, you'll see that we are
+There, you'll see that this allows us to deconstruct the nested sample-library structure into two ``Seq``s: a ``Seq`` of samples and a ``Seq`` of libraries.

 Again, although in theory you may not need the helper functions, we prefer to have them defined separately for readability.